 The women of Poltergeist are exceptionally strong, as written and performed, and share a bond that does not extend to the male characters.
 Diane becomes, in a sense, Supermom by the climax, willing herself through sheer, terrified determination.
 But Dr. Lesh and (to a smaller but no less plangent extent) Tangina act as surrogate mothers to her as well; the older women’s embraces comfort and sustain her.
 This intensely feminine aspect went largely un-remarked upon at the time of the movie’s release, but I’ve always felt it lies at the very core of the narrative, and is an essential part of its effectiveness.
 Motherhood itself is seldom as felt in a movie as it is in Diane’s anxious love.
 When a sudden gust in the den portends Carol Anne’s presence, Williams’ reaction, alternating from astonishment to joy to nearly hysterical anxiety (“She just moved through me… It’s my baby.
 She went through my soul…”) are almost palpable.
 It would take a sterner heart than mine not to melt at that moment.

 The entrance of Tangina into the proceedings is so individualized I think it would have been a shame to have introduced her earlier, as Spielberg’s original story suggested.
-(That Kahn describes the character in the novel as a dwarf presumes that the casting of Rubinstein was no fluke.)
-Our lack of preparation and “back story” also give her an unknown, and unknowable, quality, and we may be forgiven for wandering, briefly, as Diane does at a crucial moment, whether Tangina is all she says, or some curious agent of The Beast.
+(That Kahn describes the character in the novel as a dwarf presumes that the casting of Rubinstein was no fluke, although she was a midget rather than a dwarf, and identified herself as such.‡) Our lack of preparation and “back story” also give her an unknown, and unknowable, quality, and we may be forgiven for wandering, briefly — as Diane does at a crucial moment — whether Tangina is all she says, or some curious agent of The Beast.
 One drawback, or perhaps unintentional, mis-direction occurs in the finished film that is explained more fully in the novel; when Tangina says of the chief malevolence in the house, “To us, it is The Beast,” the sudden turn of phrase, and the other characters’ reactions to it, lead us to think she is referring to no less a presence in the house than Satan himself, and may cause some confusion as to exactly what we’re seeing later, when Diane is menaced by a spectral beast in the movie’s wild, accelerated climax.

 There are two additional missteps in the movie as released.
 The first is the abrupt cut to Stephen and Diane with their casually hostile neighbor, especially as it comes in mid-dialogue.
 I’ve often wondered what’s missing between those scenes.
 The second is a notably poor special effect, in a movie almost over-brimming with exceptionally well-executed ones.
 When Dr. Lesh’s assistant Marty (Martin Cassella) hallucinates in the mirror and begins tearing off the flesh of his face, the countenance seen in his reflection is so obviously a made-up dummy that it completely dissipates the horror.
 I think it’s the quality of his hair: Marty’s is loose and lank; the hair on the Marty in the mirror is fuller, and seems plastered onto its head.
 (In Spielberg’s story, the sequence is even more terrifying, as Marty imagines he’s being overrun, and devoured, first by insects, then by a horde of rats; he later hallucinates turning into The Beast that bit him earlier.)